Analytics built by: Location, Inc.

 Importantly, this makes Paradise Valley one of the highest appreciating communities in the nation for the latest quarter, and may signal the town's near-future real estate investment strength.

-Relative to Arizona, our data show that Paradise Valley's latest annual appreciation rate is higher than 60% of the other cities and towns in Arizona.
+Relative to Arizona, our data show that Paradise Valley's latest annual appreciation rate is lower than 50% of the other cities and towns in Arizona.